Man charged with reckless homicide in Apple store crash - NewsBreak

 Man charged with reckless homicide in Apple store crash

-HINGHAM, Mass.
-(AP) — A man is being charged with reckless homicide after crashing his SUV through the front window of an Apple store in Massachusetts, killing one person and injuring at least 16 others, authorities said Tuesday.
+( NewsNation ) — A 53-year-old man was charged with reckless homicide Tuesday after crashing his SUV through the front window of an Apple store in Massachusetts, killing one person and injuring at least 16 others Monday morning.

-Bradley Rein, 53, will be arraigned Tuesday on a charge of reckless homicide by motor vehicle after an investigation by state and local police into the crash in Hingham, southeast of Boston, the Plymouth County district attorney’s office said.
+Bradley Rein, 53, pleaded not guilty in Hingham Dictrict Court to one count of “reckless homicide” by a Motor Vehicle and one count of “reckless operation of a motor vehicle.”

-Rein was arrested Monday night and is to be arraigned in district court in Hingham, the district attorney’s office said in a statement.
-It’s unclear yet whether he has an attorney to speak on his behalf.
+He’s being held on $100,000 cash bail and won’t be allowed to operate a motor vehicle or leave the state without the court’s approval if he’s able to raise the money.

 A 2019 Toyota 4Runner crashed into the store’s plate glass window and struck people Monday morning.
 The victim who died was identified as Kevin Bradley, 65, of New Jersey.